Can You Win a Disability Case Without a Lawyer? What You Need to Know Before Going It Alone

 Gathering Sufficient Medical Evidence

 Many applicants don’t realize how much medical documentation is required.
-A lawyer knows how to collect and present evidence that clearly shows your inability to work.
+A lawyer can assist with organizing and presenting medical evidence relevant to SSA review criteria.

 Higher Risk of Mistakes